Do you have experience managing the help desk as an IT professional? Or are you just beginning your career in this area?

 - Basic IT infrastructure and networking are supported

-- Configure, assemble, and disassemble the hardware of PC, mobile, and IoT devices
+- Configure, assemble and disassemble the hardware of PC, mobile, and IoT devices

 - Implement suitable information security controls for helpdesk and technical support jobs.